1:18 Jaguar C-Type #18 24h Le Mans Winner 1953 Rolt/Hamilton #1006/1500 CMC M-195 - pre-owned

 - Dry sump lubrication

-- Mixture preparation with three Weber 40DCO3 flat-flow twin carburettors
+- Mixture preparation with three Weber 40DCO3 flat-draft twin carburetors

-- Ignition with coil and capacitor, one spark plug per cylinder
+- Ignition with coil and condenser, one spark plug per cylinder

 - Four-speed gearbox flanged to the engine